Lattice Lattice

 What is Lattice for?

 Sending messages between phones when the internet doesn't work.
-Government internet shutdowns, regional outages, festival crowds with overloaded towers, disasters.
-Most days you'll keep using whatever messenger you already use.
-Lattice sits in the background until you need it.
+Government shutdowns, regional outages, festival crowds with the towers maxed out, the days after a disaster.
+Most days you'll keep using whatever messenger you already have.
+Lattice sits in the background until one of those days arrives.

 What does Lattice do that WhatsApp doesn't?

-Work without an internet connection.
-Work without an account.
-Work without a phone number.
-Work without any company server in the middle.
-That's the core of it.
-WhatsApp is faster and has billions of users; we're not trying to replace it.
+It works without an internet connection, without an account, without a phone number, and without any company server in the middle.
+That's the whole of it.
+WhatsApp is faster and has billions of users, and I'm not trying to replace it.

 Why is the battery worse than WhatsApp?

-Because we have to scan for nearby phones.
-WhatsApp gets a push from a server when there's a message for you.
-We don't have a server, so your phone has to look for messages itself.
-We minimise this with adaptive scan rates and dormancy modes (WP-03) — typical foreground use is 2% per hour, background is 4–8% per day, dormant is under 1% per day.
-Honest about it; never going to be as cheap as a server-pushed messenger.
+Because Lattice has to scan for nearby phones itself.
+WhatsApp gets a push from a server when there's a message waiting.
+There's no server here, so your phone does the looking.
+I keep the cost down with adaptive scan rates and dormancy modes (WP-03): typical foreground use is 2% an hour, background is 4–8% a day, dormant is under 1% a day.
+It's never going to be as cheap as a server-pushed messenger, and I'm not going to pretend otherwise.

 Can the government read my messages?

-Not in transit, no. End-to-end encryption with hybrid classical + post-quantum cryptography means even an attacker who records every byte of your traffic cannot read it.
-If they take your phone while it's unlocked, yes — they can read whatever's on the screen, same as any messenger.
-If they take your phone locked and forced you to unlock it under duress, our duress-PIN feature wipes the device instead of unlocking.
+Not in transit.
+End-to-end encryption with hybrid classical and post-quantum cryptography means even someone recording every byte of your traffic can't read it.
+If they take your phone while it's unlocked then yes, they can read whatever's on the screen, same as with any messenger.
+If they take it locked and force you to unlock it under duress, the duress-PIN feature wipes the device instead.
 Full threat model.

 What happens if I lose my phone?

 Your Lattice identity is a 12-word phrase, generated once on your phone.
-If you wrote it down, you can restore on a new phone — you'll have to ask your contacts to re-add you, but your account exists again.
-If you didn't write it down, it's gone forever and you start over.
-We can't help you recover, because we don't have a copy.
+If you wrote it down, you can restore on a new one.
+You'll have to ask your contacts to re-add you, but your identity exists again.
+If you didn't write it down, it's gone and you start over.
+I can't help you recover it, because I don't have a copy.
 Nobody has a copy.
 That's the point.

 Does Lattice work everywhere?

-No. It's density-dependent.
+No. It depends on how many people nearby are running it.
 If you're the only Lattice user for ten kilometres, the mesh has nothing to mesh with.
-Range is real: Bluetooth is roughly 30 metres, Wi-Fi Aware roughly 200 metres.
-The way Lattice gets longer reach is by hopping between phones, so the more nearby Lattice users, the further your message can travel.
+The range is real too: Bluetooth is roughly 30 metres, Wi-Fi Aware roughly 200.
+Lattice gets longer reach by hopping between phones, so the more nearby users, the further your message travels.
 Why physics says so.

 Why don't I have notifications when the app is closed?

-iOS specifically.
-Apple's platform restrictions limit what a backgrounded app can do — they don't let us run a long-lived radio scanner indefinitely without the user actively using the app, because that would drain battery.
-We use every legitimate hook (BLE state preservation, background fetch) but can't promise the same reliability as a server-pushed messenger.
-Android has fewer restrictions and is much closer to 100%.
-Documented honestly so you're not surprised.
+iOS, specifically.
+Apple limits what a backgrounded app can do.
+It won't let Lattice run a long-lived radio scanner indefinitely while you're not actively using it, because that would drain the battery.
+Lattice uses every legitimate hook it can (BLE state preservation, background fetch) but can't promise the reliability of a server-pushed messenger.
+Android has fewer restrictions and gets much closer to 100%.
+It's all documented so you're not caught out.

 Is Lattice tracking me?